lino-framework/welfare/docs/user/index.rst

 User manual
 ===========

-.. warning:: This is expermiental.
+.. warning:: This is experimental.

 This is an alternative to the German/French/Dutch `user manual <http://welfare-userman.lino-framework.org/>`__.